Advertisement

 Elderly health crisis: shortage of specialists and rising costs in Nigeria.

 Nigeria still battles the critical issue of poor access to health services and the shortage of trained geriatric specialists in Nigeria, particularly its impact on the elderly population.
 The plight of individuals like Pa Patrick Nwokeoha and Ignatius Onyebuchi sheds light on the challenges faced by seniors in obtaining adequate healthcare.
-Pa Patrick Nwokeoha, a 79-year-old battling prostate cancer and glaucoma, faced significant obstacles in accessing medical care.
+Pa Patrick Nwokeoha, a 79-year-old battling prostate Cancer and glaucoma, faced significant obstacles in accessing medical care.
 His son, Caleb, recounted the family’s struggle, revealing that the symptoms of prostate cancer were overlooked for nearly two decades.

 The shortage of urologists at the University of Port Harcourt Teaching Hospital exacerbated the situation, causing a delay in Patrick’s treatment.
 Financial constraints further burdened the family, underscoring the economic challenges of caring for elderly relatives in the country.
 Similarly, Ignatius Onyebuchi’s family grappled with a prostate-related ailment.
-Despite initially seeking treatment from a native doctor, they eventually turned to a Catholic hospital, spending over a million naira on his care.
+Despite initially seeking treatment from a native doctor, they eventually turned to a Catholic hospital, spending over a million Naira on his care.
 The story highlights the desperation some families face in navigating traditional and modern healthcare options.

 Rising costs of medicines affect the elderly.